Blackant222/darooAI/app.md

 -   **AI Framework**: [Genkit](https://firebase.google.com/docs/genkit) by Firebase.
 Genkit orchestrates calls to Google's Gemini AI models.
 -   **AI Flows**: The core AI logic is encapsulated in three server-side flows located in `src/ai/flows/`:
     1.  `scan-and-categorize-drug.ts`: Takes an image data URI, uses the Gemini Vision model to identify the drug name, and then uses a custom tool (`categorizeDrug`) to determine its category and tags.
-    2.  `get-personalized-health-insights.ts`: Accepts a user's health conditions and medication list, and returns AI-generated recommendations and interaction alerts.
+    2.  `get-chatbot-response.ts`: Manages the conversational AI.
+It takes the user's health conditions, medication list, chat history, and current query to generate an intelligent and contextual response.
+It is programmed to ask clarifying questions before providing a recommendation.
     3.  `flag-medication-inconsistencies.ts`: An admin-facing tool to check for data consistency in drug information.

 ---